 8 Learning And Engaging Activities for 9 Months Old Baby

-- On and Off: Babies love it when the switch is turned on/off and the light comes and goes.
+Babies love it when the switch is turned on/off and the light comes and goes.
 You can make your baby do this.
 But it is quite possible that your baby will love it so much that they will want you to hold them up and keep doing it over and over.
-So, alternately, you could use a toy remote or a toy phone which lights up when switched on.
+So, alternatively, you could use a toy remote or a toy phone which lights up when switched on.
 That’s a fun game to—turning it off and on

-- Roll it over: Sit on one side and make your baby sit on the other side.
+Sit on one side and make your baby sit on the other side.
 Gently roll a ball over the floor and let your baby catch it.
-Alternately, you can slide a car and let your baby catch it at the other end.
-They will try to grasp it but cannot roll/slide it back
+Alternatively, you can slide a car and let your baby catch it at the other end.
+They will try to grasp it, but cannot roll/slide it back

 At this stage, the brains are developing faster and so your baby is able to think and act.
 Therefore, it is important to connect through games and activities to stimulate the brain further.
 Moreover, this is also a stage when the baby is curious and pretty active.
 Take them out, let them look around and explore the world that surrounds them.
 Continue to talk while bathing, dressing and taking them out.
 Point out to parts of the body and objects around and spell it out.
 Babies at this stage listen with a lot of interest.
 Communication is the key.
 Respond to their babble and keep them occupied.
 Before you realize they outgrow and move over to the next stage.
 Don’t miss a moment.
 Happy parenting!